rkharris12/fpga_bitcoin_miner/README.md

 Copy the pynq module located in /usr/local/lib/python3.6/dist-packages/pynq to the same directory as fpgaminer.py

 run `python3 fpgaminer.py -h` for command line arguments

+To regenerate the Vivado projext, open Vivado, cd to the FPGA directory, and run `source sha256d.tcl` in the TCL command prompt
 ## Results

 FPGA Sha256d:     40 Mhashes/sec